August in Kalymnos

 I met and talked to her and asked her if she had any traditional outfits herself.
 She said that she did and that she would also be happy to pose for a few shots.

 I took her to some other places I had spotted on the island to make images and even inside an old church that looked really nice.
 Girls in Kalymnos are not accustomed to wearing traditional clothes around the island, so both of them were a bit shy.
-However, everyone around really liked the view of a traditionally dressed girl and were greeting us along our path.
+However, everyone around really liked the view of a traditionally dressed girl greeting us along our path.

 An old lady greeted us in a village and I was really curious to see her home, so I asked if I could go inside and see the place.
 She happily asked me in.